VincentWei/minigui-docs/MiniGUI-Overview.md

 Besides MiniGUI Core, FMSoft also provides some components for the developers to develop app much easier:

-* mGUtils: A MiniGUI component which contains miscellaneous utilities like `ColorSelectionDialogBox`, `FileOpenDialogBox`, and so on.
+* [mGUtils]: A MiniGUI component which contains miscellaneous utilities like `ColorSelectionDialogBox`, `FileOpenDialogBox`, and so on.

-* mGPlus: A MiniGUI component which provides support for advanced graphics functions like path, gradient, anti-aliased stretch, and color combination.
+* [mGPlus]: A MiniGUI component which provides support for advanced graphics functions like path, gradient, anti-aliased stretch, and color combination.

-* mGEff: mGEff provides an animation framework for MiniGUI app.
+* [mGEff]: mGEff provides an animation framework for MiniGUI app.
   It also provides some popular UI/UE special effects.

-* mGNCS: This component provides a new control set for MiniGUI app.
+* [mGNCS]: This component provides a new control set for MiniGUI app.

-* mGNCS4Touch: This component provides some new controls, which are compliant to the new control API spec of mGNCS, for devices with touch screens.
+* [mGNCS4Touch]: This component provides some new controls, which are compliant to the new control API spec of mGNCS, for devices with touch screens.